Skip to content

 chmod +x tutanota-desktop-linux.AppImage

-Show me how to pin Tutanota to the Ubuntu dock
+How to pin Tutanota to Ubuntu's dock

 It's not straight forward, but Tutanota's launcher can be added to Ubuntu's application menu and pinned to the dock.
 Open the terminal with the CTRL + ALT + T shortcut, or click on the Applications button on the top left and search for Terminal.
 Run the following command: